doudoudedi/hackEmbedded/README.md

  2022.12.26 0.2.9 Added the program function of generating specified commands, and added executable permissions after generating files

+ 2023.1.6 0.3.0 repaired cmd_ The file generates the function bug of executing the specified command program, and adds the model ->arch list, Android bind_ Shell file

+ 2023.1.16 0.3.1 Added bash reverse_ Shell.
+At present, this tool only supports sh and bash.
+The - l function is added to list the relationship between device model and architecture, and the - power function is added to generate a more powerful reverse_ shell_ File, which realizes the continuous creation of reverse shell links without killing the program.
+Currently, the - power function only supports reverse_ shell_ file

+## Problems to be solved

+0.3.1 version add

+-l args List all data related to model and arch (Completed to be released)

+powerpc_reverse_shell stdeer bug (Completed to be released)

+Under various architectures  interactive reverse_shell linking bash and sh add bash-reverse_shell (Completed to be released)

+powerfull-reverse_shell， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）

 ## vul fix